getodk/xforms-spec/README.md

 ### Run locally

-When editing use `jekyll serve` or `bundle exec jekyll serve` to build, start up a webserver and automatically rebuild.
+When editing use `jekyll serve` or `bundle exec jekyll serve` to build, start up a webserver and automatically rebuild on http://localhost:4000/xforms-spec/.

 ### Contributing